-Fig. 1.
-Illustration of the recursive splitting which Serpent performs to the spatial mesh.
+Figure 1: Illustration of the recursive splitting which Serpent performs to the spatial mesh

-ADVANTG uniformly converges tallies for arbitrary single responses, or across the entire global problem domain such as through the convergence of results in individual voxels of a mesh tally.
-Once the discrete ordinates calculation (including mapping of the materials on to the spatial mesh) is complete over the MCNP geometry, there are two methods implemented in ADVANTG, namely CADIS [16] and FW-CADIS [17], that are used to derive the weight window parameters.
-The CADIS method is developed for individual tally responses, while FW-CADIS can be multiple individual tallies or mesh tallies.
-The output from ADVANTG are the weight window lower bounds in MCNP weight window input file format (WWINP).
-We have investigated weight windows optimised for both a targeted single response detector and multiple detectors in this work.
-The comparison in all cases is between MCNP using a WWINP file generated through ADVANTG, and Serpent using its built in methods to produce a weight window for the equivalent geometry and source terms.
+In this scheme, the calculation effectively becomes a three 176 step problem whereby the user first runs the global variance re-177 duction (GVR) iterations, then optimises the mesh for a specific 178 detector and finally the calculation is run with the optimised 179 mesh.
+One computational benefit of this methodology is that all 180 of these steps can be combined into a single calculation.
+The 181 importance's underpinning the weight window as described in 182 the previous section are derived using an adjoint transport cal-183 culation, the solution of which is the importance function or 184 importance map.
+In Serpent, the adjoint solution is obtained 185 from a response matrix method based solver, which effectively 186 tracks neutron currents backwards through the mesh.
+The cou-187 pling coefficients, however, are obtained from a forward Monte 188 Carlo simulation.
+Conversely, this is typically done determinis-189 tically, as in ADVANTG, which uses the Denovo [14] discrete 190 ordinates code to derive the adjoint fluxes.
+191 229 ADVANTG uniformly converges tallies for arbitrary single230 192 responses, or across the entire global problem domain such as231 193 through the convergence of results in individual voxels of a232 194 mesh tally.
+Once the discrete ordinates calculation (including233 195 mapping of the materials on to the spatial mesh) is complete234 196 over the MCNP geometry, there are two methods implemented235 197 in ADVANTG, namely CADIS [15] and FW-CADIS [16], that236 198 are used to derive the weight window parameters.
+The CADIS237 199 method is developed for individual tally responses, while FW-238 200 CADIS can be multiple individual tallies or mesh tallies.
+The239 201 output from ADVANTG is the weight window lower bounds in240 202 MCNP weight window input file format (WWINP).
+We have241 203 investigated weight windows optimised for both a targeted sin-242 204 gle response detector and multiple detectors in this work.
+The243 205 comparison in all cases is between MCNP using a WWINP file generated through ADVANTG, and Serpent using its built in methods to produce a weight window for the equivalent geometry and source terms.

-4. Results and discussion
+4. Results and Discussion